-Audi's Start-Stop System Creates Dangerous Driving Situations
+Defects in Audi's Start-Stop System Make it Dangerous

 The benefits of start-stop systems are clear.
 The technology shuts off your engine and transmission when you don't need it to improve fuel efficiency and reduce emissions output.
 It's become very popular with automakers as they compete to squeeze every fraction of a mile out of a gallon of gas.